jovianarts/LVSolutionBuilder/README.md

 </td></tr>
 </table>

-### Invoking by Command-line
+### Invoking by Comamnd-line using NI LabVIEW CLI

->Note: It's important to close LabVIEW between invocations of the tool from the command-line since LabVIEW only reads command-line arguments on launch.
-To read the new command-line arguments, LabVIEW must close and relaunch with the new arguments.
-To help with exiting LabVIEW between calls, use the `-Quiet` option.

-Invoking the packed tool from its LLB requires a command similar to the following:
+The build tool can be invoked using the LabVIEW CLI as a custom operation.
+The cleanest way to accomplish this is copying `\src\LabVIEW CLI Operation\*` to the appropriate directory as outlined here: https://zone.ni.com/reference/en-XX/help/371361R-01/lvhowto/cli_creating_operations/

+Note that if doing this, you'll also need to put the Solution Builder code in a search path, such as vi.lib or user.lib

+Otherwise you can execute using an additional operation directory as follows:

 ```
-Path_to_repo> "C:\program files\national instruments\LabVIEW 2020\LabVIEW.exe" <path_to_llb_obj>\SolutionBuilder.llb\SolutionBuilder.vi -- -Path <path_to_some_project>\myProject.lvproj -LogFile <path_to_some_log>\file.log -Quiet -AddPackedLib PATH=<path_to_some_ppl>\TheFile.lvlibp::NAME=TheOriginalLib.lvlib::TARGET=cRIO-9068 -Rebuild
+LabVIEWCLI -OperationName sb -AdditionalOperationDirectory "<path_to_repo>\src\LabVIEW CLI Operation" -Path <path_to_some_project>\myProject.lvproj -LogFile <path_to_some_log>\file.log -Quiet -AddPackedLib PATH=<path_to_some_ppl>\TheFile.lvlibp::NAME=TheOriginalLib.lvlib::TARGET=cRIO-9068 -Rebuild
 ```

 The accepted command-line arguments are: